ofirav3/WhatSafe/README.md

 Open the React UI at `http://localhost:5173`, choose a WhatsApp `.txt` file (e.g., `whatsapp_group_sample.txt` in the repo), and click Analyze.

 ## New React + TypeScript frontend (optional, modern UI)
-We added a new React app under `frontend/` using Vite, TailwindCSS and shadcn-style components.
-It talks directly to the Detection Service.
+We added a new React app under `frontend/` using Vite, TailwindCSS, shadcn/ui components (Radix + class-variance-authority), React Query for data fetching, and lucide-react icons.
+It talks directly to the backend.

 ### Run the React app
 ```bash